 In states that allow it, same-sex couples sometimes adopt children jointly, so that both partners are legal parents from the beginning.
 Lesbian and gay singles and couples in these states can adopt children through agencies or independent adoptions, and even through international adoptions (though international adoption will be more difficult now that the United States has adopted the Hague Convention).
 For information on the different types of adoption, read Nolo's article Types of Adoption.

 For many same-sex couples, joint or second parent adoption isn't an option.
-A few states, such as Florida, bar same-sex partners from adopting.
+A few states, such as Mississippi and Utah, bar same-sex partners from adopting.
 For a state-by-state overview of second parent adoption laws and cases, visit the Lambda Legal Defense and Education Fund's website at www.lambdalegal.org.
+The Human Rights Campaign website also provides a Maps of State Laws & Policies section with maps covering joint adoption and second parent adoption laws by state.

 Legal Parents: Rights and Responsibilities